raphael-group/magi-annotations/README.md

         >>> npm install -g bower
         >>> bower install

-See our wiki page  [Getting-set-up-with-MAGI-Annotations](https://github.com/raphael-group/magi-annotations/wiki/Getting-set-up-with-MAGI-Annotations) for additional instructions.
+See our wiki page  [Getting set up with MAGI Annotations](https://github.com/raphael-group/magi-annotations/wiki/Getting-set-up-with-MAGI-Annotations) for additional instructions.

-#### ENVIRONMENT VARIABLES ####
+#### Environment variables ####

 Many of the settings of MAGI Annotations are configurable with the following environment variables.
 Note that some of these environment variables overlap with MAGI (see [MAGI: Environment](https://github.com/raphael-group/magi#environment)), so be sure to set these appropriately.